thermohub/thermofun/README.md

 cmake ../../thermofun/ -DCMAKE_BUILD_TYPE=Debug
 ~~~

-This will start the builting process, first the JSONIO third party library
+This will start the building process, first the JSONIO third party library, followed by the ThermoFun library.

 For a global installation of the compiled libraries in your system, execute:
 ~~~